governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-your-organisation-can-now-evolve-from-within.md

 But real, ongoing attention that can keep looking, connecting, drafting, checking, refining, and improving.

 That is a much bigger shift than most AI strategies currently admit.
+And it is still badly under-theorised in most organisations.

 {/* truncate */}